-When you finally get the chance to go to this magnificent city, one of the main thing to take care of is how you plan to travel when you’ll be there, depending on the airport you’re landing in, on your hotel location.
+When you finally get the chance to go to Paris, the city of lights, one of the main thing to take care of is how you plan to travel when you’ll be there, depending on the airport you’re landing in, on your hotel location.
 You can find all the information you need online, on the RATP website or on parisinfo.com.
 If you decide not to plan those things before arriving in the city, they’re of course places you can go to like stations of any kind, tourism information centers and more… To help you not to be lost at the beginning of your stay, here are the main means of transport which you can find in Paris.
 Paris is an expensive city, so consider a budget flight to start off your trip!

 Transportation in Paris

 How to Get Around Like a Pro